How to Buy Quality Clothes Without Spending a Fortune

 FAQ

-Consignment stores and thrift stores are good places to buy good quality clothes for cheap.
-If you want to buy new, popular mid-range fashion brands are COS, Everlane, H&M, Land’s End, LL Bean, and Uniqlo.
+Consignment stores and thrift stores are good places to buy good-quality clothes for cheap.
+If you want to buy new, popular mid-range fashion brands, good choices are COS, Everlane, Quince, The Gap, American Eagle Outfitters, and Uniqlo.

 How do I not spend all my money on clothes?

 Avoid spending too much money on clothes by setting a budget and sticking to it.
-Also, don’t buy on impulse and focus on buying a few classic, high-quality pieces to match with less expensive tops and accessories.
+Also, don’t buy on impulse and focus on purchasing a few classic, high-quality pieces to go with less expensive tops and accessories.
 Build your wardrobe around a color so that you can mix and match and get more wear out of your clothes.

 How can I be fashionable on a low budget?

-The trick to being fashionable on a low budget is to choose a few quality items that you can pair with inexpensive, trendier items.
+The trick to being fashionable on a low budget is to choose a few quality items.
+Then you can pair them with inexpensive, trendier items.

 Photo credit: iStock/pixelfit